-- Connect the external GPS (GNSS) receiver that supports the NMEA (or UBX) GPS protocol to the GPS IN port using a JST-SH cable. - Make sure the pin-layout and connector type matches the pin-layout/connector of the GPS IN port. - Connect the GPS OUT port db152fpv board to the flight controller using a JST-SH cable.
-Make sure the pin-layout of both connectors are similar. - Use M3 screws for mounting or mount it into a 20 x 20 stack.
+- Connect the external GPS (GNSS) receiver that supports the NMEA (or UBX) GPS protocol to the GPS IN port using a JST-SH cable. - Make sure the pin-layout and connector type matches the pin-layout/connector of the GPS IN port. - Connect the GPS OUT port db153fpv board to the flight controller using a JST-SH cable.
+Make sure the pin-layout of both connectors are similar. - Use a 3M double-sided sticker to mount the back of the db153fpv to your drone.

-The flight controller will power both the db152fpv and also the attached GNSS receiver.
+The flight controller will power both the db153fpv and also the attached GNSS receiver.